Wood Crusher

 | Large Wood Processing Plant | ≤400 | 40~120 | 15~20 | 160~200 |

-Moisture inside large logs is difficult to dry.
-In contrast, heat transfer in crushed small wood chips is faster, resulting in higher drying efficiency and lower energy consumption.
-Although drying first and then crushing could reduce wear on the wood crusher, it poses transportation difficulties and requires longer drying time and higher costs, which is not conducive to efficient production.
-Therefore, wood grinding production lines generally adopt the process of crushing first and then drying.
+It is not recommended to dry the material first before crushing.
+The internal moisture of large logs is difficult to remove by drying, whereas small wood chips after crushing have faster heat transfer, resulting in higher drying efficiency and lower energy consumption.
+Although drying first then crushing can reduce the wear on the wood crusher, it makes transportation inconvenient, increases drying time and cost, and is not conducive to efficient production.
+The standard process is crushing first, followed by drying.

 Why not use other crushers for crushing wood?

-Other crushers (such as jaw crushers, impact crushers, hammer crushers, etc.) primarily rely on compression or impact to crush materials.
+Other crushers (such as jaw crushers, impact crushers, hammer crushers, etc.) mainly crush material through compression or impact.
 However, wood is a high-fiber, high-toughness elastic material with strong resistance to impact and compression.
-Other crushers cannot efficiently crush wood.
-Using other crushers for wood processing can also lead to material tangling and clogging, causing equipment damage.
-Therefore, a wood crusher with strong shearing capability must be used.
+Other crushers cannot efficiently crush wood, and if forced to do so, they may cause material wrapping and clogging, leading to equipment damage.

 Why is it strictly prohibited to crush rotten wood with a wood crusher?